 Knee and lower leg conditions can affect every aspect of your life, from your ability to do your job to the time you spend on your favorite activities.
-At TriHealth Orthopedic & Sports Institute, our team cares for a wide range of problems that affect muscles, bones, ligaments, and tendons.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, our team cares for a wide range of problems that affect muscles, bones, ligaments, and tendons.

 Our team of physicians and specialists provide patient-centered care, helping you get back in the game and back to pain-free movement.